mattermost/mattermost-push-proxy/README.md

 6. Setup Push Proxy to use the Upstart daemon which handles supervision of the Push Proxy process.

-   -  `sudo touch /etc/init/matter-push-proxy.conf`
+   -  `sudo touch /etc/init/mattermost-push-proxy.conf`
-   -  `sudo vi /etc/init/matter-push-proxy.conf`
+   -  `sudo vi /etc/init/mattermost-push-proxy.conf`
-   -  Copy the following lines into `/etc/init/matter-push-proxy.conf`
+   -  Copy the following lines into `/etc/init/mattermost-push-proxy.conf`

      ```
      start on runlevel [2345]
      stop on runlevel [016]
      respawn
-     chdir /home/ubuntu/matter-push-proxy
+     chdir /home/ubuntu/mattermost-push-proxy
      setuid ubuntu
      console log
-     exec bin/push-proxy | logger
+     exec bin/mattermost-push-proxy | logger
      ```

    - You can manage the process by typing:
-     -  `sudo start matter-push-proxy`
+     -  `sudo start mattermost-push-proxy`
-   - You can also stop the process by running the command `sudo stop matter-push-proxy`, but we will skip this step for now
+   - You can also stop the process by running the command `sudo stop mattermost-push-proxy`, but we will skip this step for now

 7. Test the Push Proxy Server